 In the brand’s 436th and final DTM race, Gary Paffett secured his second drivers’ title after 2005.
 The teams’ championship went to Stuttgart and Affalterbach, too: Mercedes-AMG Motorsport PETRONAS (363 points) ended up ahead of Mercedes-AMG Motorsport REMUS (P2, 294 points).
 A deserved crown to conclude an outstanding era of 30 years!

 Gentlemen, start your engines.

 This era started with the SLS AMG GT3.
-In its debut season already, the competition gullwing caused excitement all over the world and became the best newcomer in motorsport.
+In 2011, its first full season already, the competition gullwing caused excitement all over the world and became the best newcomer in motorsport.

 In 2013, victories in the races at Dubai, Bathurst, the Nürburgring and Spa-Francorchamps added up to the ‘Grand Slam’ of classic GT3 endurance races.
 In that year, the SLS AMG GT3 also ended up on the top step of the winners’ podium in the 24-hour race at Barcelona.

 In the 2016 season, the Mercedes-AMG GT3 started off a new chapter in the Customer Racing programme.
 It didn’t take long for success to arrive: in the Nürburgring 24-hour race, the Mercedes-AMG GT3 locked out the first four places and sixth position.
 This historic quadruple victory is the biggest success for Mercedes-AMG Customer Racing to date.